Perspective | The best way to secure the Capitol is to make D.C. a state

 Many things contributed to the breakdown in security, but the legal limbo of the District of Columbia clearly hampered the ability of the city to suppress violence within its borders.
 The District is not a state, of course, but rather a federal district, lacking congressional representation and placed — per the Constitution’s “enclave clause” — under congressional authority.
 The District’s National Guard unit therefore falls under the president’s command.
-A presidential executive order delegates this supervisory authority to the secretary of defense. the District’s mayor therefore — unlike any governor — must ask the Defense Department, acting on behalf of the president, to deploy the National Guard against rioters.
+A presidential executive order delegates this supervisory authority to the secretary of defense.
+The District’s mayor therefore — unlike any governor — must ask the Defense Department, acting on behalf of the president, to deploy the National Guard against rioters.

 As many legal observers have noted, this hodgepodge of laws produces numerous problems.
 For one, the president can deploy the National Guard in the District without the need for congressional approval under the Insurrection Act.
 In other words, the president can unilaterally use the National Guard to displace civilian policing in the District.
 That explains how Trump was able to mobilize Guard troops from the District and other states last June, deploying armored trucks and military helicopters against peaceful protesters and D.C. residents.
 (The president can also seize control of the city’s police force, D.C.
 Attorney General Karl A. Racine reminded the city council in the days before the riot.)